 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
 Your new coverage will begin on the first day of the following month.
-You will automatically be disenrolled from SelectHealth Medicare Dual (HMO D-SNP) when your new plan's coverage begins.
+You will automatically be disenrolled from Select Health Medicare Dual (HMO D-SNP) when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
-Your new coverage will begin on the first day of the following month.
-You will automatically be disenrolled from SelectHealth Medicare Dual (HMO D-SNP) when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan o If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. o If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from SelectHealth Medicare Dual (HMO D-SNP) when your coverage in Original Medicare begins.
+If you would like to switch from our This is what you should do: plan to: • Original Medicare with a • Enroll in the new Medicare prescription separate Medicare prescription drug plan.
+Your new coverage will begin on the first day of the following month. drug plan • You will automatically be disenrolled from Select Health Medicare Dual (HMO) D-SNP) when your new plan's coverage begins. • Original Medicare without a • Send us a written request to disenroll. separate Medicare prescription Contact Member Services if you need drug plan more information on how to do this. • You can also contact Medicare, at 1-800o If you switch to Original MEDICARE (1-800-633-4227), 24 hours Medicare and do not enroll in a a day, 7 days a week, and ask to be separate Medicare prescription disenrolled.
+TTY users should call 1-877drug plan, Medicare may enroll 486-2048. you in a drug plan, unless you • You will be disenrolled from Select have opted out of automatic Health Medicare Dual (HMO D-SNP) enrollment. when your coverage in Original Medicare o If you disenroll from Medicare begins. prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a o 801-538-6155 (Salt Lake City area)